-Free to HDOs, the MDRAP™ (medical device risk-assessment platform) is a cyber risk assessment and data sharing platform.
+MDRAP™ (medical device risk-assessment platform) is a cyber risk assessment and data sharing platform.
 Results are dynamic and easy to collate.
 Crowdsourced from vetted Healthcare Technology professionals, MDRAP™ generates a new kind of medical device security profile – one that is easy to complete, clear, concise, and (most importantly) actionable.
-MDRAP™ assessments are deeper, more flexible and more contextual than MDS2’s.
 It’s transparent, actionable and fast – and the network effects of “crowdsourcing” mean that your team spends less time entering data and more time addressing controls.

 The crowd sourced and expert-vetted device security evaluation and reporting platform from MDISS.
 MDRAP catalogs risk profiles and real-world performance data for thousands of different medical devices in situations around the world.